oriono24/zhongjun.github.io/_pages/about.md

 - MS student in Industrial and Operations Engineering*(2022.08-Present)*
 <br>

-**School of Management, University of Science and Technology of China**
+**School of Management, University of Science and Technology of China**\
-<div style="text-align: right"> *Hefei, China(2014.08-2018.06)* </div>
+*Hefei, China*
-- Bachelor of Science in Statistics, Distinguished Graduates Award
+- Bachelor of Science in Statistics, Distinguished Graduates Award*(2014.08-2018.06)*

-  **Graduation Thesis**: "Stock Market Predictability Estimation with Machine Learning".
+  Graduation Thesis: "Stock Market Predictability Estimation with Machine Learning".
 We proved and measured the incomplete efficiency of the stock market by constructing some clever market cases that are predictable by some 'not-fancy' machine learning methods.
 <br>

 ---
-### INDUSTRY EXPERIENCE
+## INDUSTRY EXPERIENCE
 **Alibaba Group Holding Limited**\
 *Hangzhou, China*
-- Algorithm Engineer II, *team tech leader*(2019.07-2022.07)
+- Algorithm Engineer II, *team tech leader(2019.07-2022.07)*

-- Algorithm Engineer I, team tech leader(2018.07-2019.06)
+- Algorithm Engineer I, *(2018.07-2019.06)*
 <br>

 **Qianhai Trinique Trading Ltd.**\